-Q. Why have you chosen to be a specialist trainer and dementia carer, and why are you so passionate about caring for people with dementia?
+Q. Why did you choose to be a specialist trainer and dementia carer, and why are you so passionate about caring for people with dementia?

 The simple answer to this is that I didn’t choose this subject to specialise in – it chose me.
 I have personal experience with this as my Granddad had Alzheimer’s dementia which is why I am so passionate about learning as much as I can about the subject, so I can pass my knowledge on to others.